Are you looking for cool apps that pay you???

 Many people turn to Facebook Marketplace to sell items.
 This is a convenient way to sell things locally.
 You may even be able to have buyers come to your home to pick up the items, so you don't have to leave your home to earn money.

 You can upload photos of the items you are selling straight from your smartphone and communicate with potential buyers easily with the messenger function.

 Unique Apps to Make Money

 Trim is a virtual assistant app that helps you trim the costs on your bills.
 It'll analyze your spending and help negotiate lower costs on your monthly bills.
 Trim can even identify unused subscriptions and cancel them on your behalf so you don't have to deal with the lousy hold music.

 Getaround makes renting your car simple.
 The app is a peer-to-peer car rental space, allowing you to list your car for other users' rent.
 If you don't use your vehicle often, you can easily earn $500 a month.
-This app is handy for users who live in tourist destination spots, where people are looking to rent cars for their trip.
+This app is handy for users who live in tourist destination spots, where people are looking to rent cars for their trips.

 Turo is similar to Getaround.
 The site helps you “carculate” the value of your car and list it for rental.
 This is a perfect app for users who might have a second car that sits idle most of the time.
 Make money quickly, and keep your car running!

 83. RV Share

-RV Share is another car rental app but is specifically geared towards users who own RVs.
+RV Share is another car rental app that is specifically geared towards users who own RVs.
 If you own an RV, but you only use it part of the time, why not list it and make money letting someone else use it?